Speakers

 Hong Kong

-Jamie is the local convenor for the Sustainability and Climate Action Task Force (SCATF) formed in February 2022 by the Financial Reporting Council of Hong Kong.
-His past public service roles include being a member of the Public Shareholders’ Group, formed by the Hong Kong Securities and Futures Commission (SFC), sitting on the Listing Committee of the Stock Exchange of Hong Kong, and serving on the Operations Oversight Committee of the Financial Reporting Council of Hong Kong.
+Jamie is the local convenor for the Sustainability and Climate Action Task Force formed in February 2022 by the Financial Reporting Council of Hong Kong.
+His past public service roles include being a member of the Public Shareholders’ Group, formed by the Hong Kong Securities and Futures Commission, sitting on the Listing Committee of the Stock Exchange of Hong Kong and serving on the Operations Oversight Committee of the Financial Reporting Council of Hong Kong.

-In 2017, he received an International Corporate Governance Network Lifetime Achievement Award and a Regional CG Recognition Award from the Minority Shareholders Watch Group of Malaysia.
+In 2017, he received an International Corporate Governance Network Lifetime Achievement Award and a Regional Corporate Governance Recognition Award from the Minority Shareholders Watch Group of Malaysia.

 He is a graduate of the Australian National University, Canberra, where he received a BA (Hons) in political science and Chinese language.
 He studied Mandarin Chinese in Taiwan from 1983 to 1984.